The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Additional Experiment Results

-We provide additional evidence to validate the efficacy of the proposed distribution-based metric, following the computational procedure detailed in Sec.~\ref{sec:method}.
-As shown in Fig.~\ref{SDv1_Unlearn_capability}, higher MMD values indicate pronounced distributional discrepancies, which correlate with lower attack success rates.
-For instance, RECE, EraseDiff, and STEREO exhibit significant trajectory deviations compared to the standard model, but their attack success rates are approximately half of those recorded for Salun (2.79) and UCE (2.83).
-These results strongly confirm that our distribution-based metric can serve as an useful indicator of defensive capability.
+We present additional results to validate that distributional discrepancy is positively correlated with unlearning capability.
+As shown in Fig.~\ref{additional_Unlearn_capability}, larger MMD values correspond to pronounced distributional discrepancies, which correlate with lower detection accuracy.
+Taking parachute as the erased concept, RECE and Salun exhibit evident trajectory deviations than EraseDiff and SPM.
+Meanwhile, their detection accuracy (0.0\% and 1.7\%) is much smaller than that of EraseDiff (10.5\%) and SPM (25.3\%).
+These results strongly confirm that our distributional discrepancy of predicted noise can serve as an useful indicator of unlearning capability.